Boston Tavern Pivots To 'Plan B' To Try To Survive The Pandemic

 "It's not going to be pretty," she says.
 "But it's not about making money now.
 It's about surviving."

 Days before the scheduled reopening, a skeletal staff comes in for a dry run — cooking, learning how to keep customers properly spaced inside and setting up tables outside on an area of the sidewalk the city is allowing the pub to use.
 Most other restaurants with outdoor space started serving a month ago, profiting from a record stretch of sunny days.
-But as luck would have it, Cornwall's curb had become a temporary depot for city busses, making it impractical.
+But as luck would have it, Cornwall's curb had become a temporary depot for city buses, making it impractical.

 "Nobody's going to want to sit outside breathing bus fumes," says Billy.
 "It just doesn't make sense to scramble to do it for nothing."

-But now, with the busses finally gone, Cornwall's is ready to go for it.
-The menus have been revamped and reprinted, the Purell stations and social distancing signs are in place, and the family is anxious.
+But now, with the buses finally gone, Cornwall's is ready to go for it.
+The menus have been revamped and reprinted, the Purell stations and social distancing signs are in place and the family is anxious.
 But as Pam says, they are "all in," both financially and emotionally.

 "This is our baby," she says.
 "It's what we created together."